mnaamani/otrtalk/Tutorial.md

 	otrtalk buddies remove

-### Chatting using Pidgin and Adium Identities

-If you use piding or adium instant messengers with the OTR plugin you can chat with buddies whom you have verified OTR fingerprints by using the `chat-im` command:

-	otrtalk chat-im pidgin

-You will be presented with a list of accounts to choose from and the buddy to chat with.

 ### Selecting a Network interface to use

 otrtalk by default will bind to all network interfaces for communication on the p2p network.